Directions directions phone 778-646-2292 email FoundryPenticton@OneSkyCommunity.com

 Foundry centres are now re-introducing in person services, but will continue to offer select services virtually – over the phone or video chat.
 Please call your local Foundry centre for the most up to date information on service availability.
 Please call Foundry Penticton at 778-646-2292 for the most up to date information on service availability.

-- We have still taking all walk-in services including: Primary Care, Counselling, Access & Intake, Youth Navigation & Peer Support.
+- Walk-in services including: Primary Care, Counselling, Access & Intake, Youth Navigation & Peer Support.

 - Primary Care, Access & Intake services are still available by appointment.